Library science is the study of information, and it offers rewarding, in-demand careers with opportunities for growth.

 Where Do Librarians Work?

-Librarians may work in a variety of library and related settings, but the most common workplaces for librarians are elementary and secondary schools, according to the BLS.
+Librarians may work in a variety of library and related settings, but the most common workplaces for librarians are elementary and secondary schools, according to the Bureau of Labor Statistics (BLS).
 They also frequently work at colleges and universities.
 In addition to libraries, librarians may work for government agencies, law firms, museums, or hospitals, doing data management.

 Librarians need archiving, indexing, and cataloguing skills.
 They also need strong information organization skills, which they can develop through library science programs.
 Librarians may also assume administrative duties, which require organizational and general management abilities.
 Additionally, librarians use problem-solving and interpersonal skills to help patrons access library materials.